abinit/abinit/doc/developers/new_testsuite.md

 configuration file, seeing what constraints define the test.
 It also provide documentation about constraints and parameters using the show command.
 Run `~abinit/tests/testtools.py explore` to use it.

+## Extending the test suite

+### Entry points
+There are three main entry points of growing complexity in this system.

+The first is the yaml file configuration intended to all Abinit developers.
+It does not expect any Python knowledges, but only comprehension of the conventions for writing a test.
+Being fully declarative (no logic) it should be quiet easy to learn from existing examples.

+The second is the file *~abinit/tests/pymods/yaml_tests/conf_parser.py*.
+It contains declarations of the available constraints and parameters.
+A basic python understanding is required to modify that file.
+Comments en docstring should help grasping this file.

+The third is the file *~abinit/tests/pymods/yaml_tests/structures.py*.
+It defines the structures used by YAML parser when reaching a tag (starting with !) of in some cases when reaching a given pattern (__undef__ for example).
+Even if the the abstraction layer on top of _yaml_ module should help, it is better to have a good understanding of more "advanced" python concept like _inheritance_ _decorators_, _classmethod_...

+### Code structure

+As long as possible, it is better to include any extensions to the existing code in these three entry points to keep the system consistent.
+However this system will eventually prove to be limited in some way.
+Hence here is the general structure of the system.

+The whole system consists in three main parts:
+- *~abinit/tests/pymods/fldiff.py* is the interface between the yaml specific tools and the legacy test suite tools.
+It implement the legacy algorithm and the creation of the final report.
+- *~abinit/tests/pymods/data_extractor.py*,
+  *~abinit/tests/pymods/yaml_tools/__init__.py* and
+  *~abinit/tests/pymods/yaml_tools/structures.py* constitute the Abinit output parser. *data_extractor.py* identify and extract the YAML documents from the source, *__init__.py* provide generic tools base on pyyaml to parse the documents and *structures.py* provide the classes that are used by YAML to handle tags. *~abinit/tests/pymods/yaml_tools/register_tag.py* define the abstraction layer used to simplify the code in *structures.py*.
+It directly deal with PyYaml black magic.
+- the other files in *~abinit/tests/pymods/yaml_tools* are dedicated to the testing procedure. *meta_conf_parser.py* provide the tools to read an interpret the YAML configuration file, namely __ConfParser__ the main parsing class, __ConfTree__ the tree configuration "low-level" interface (only handle a single tree, no access to the inherited properties, etc...) and __Constraint__ the representation of a specific test in the tree.  *conf_parser.py* use __ConfParser__ to register actuals constraints and parameters.
+It is the place to define actual tests. *driver_test_conf.py* define the high level access to the configuration, handling several trees, applying filters etc. Finally *tester.py* is the main test driver.
+It browse the data tree and use the configuration to run tests on Abinit output.
+It produces an __Issue__ list that will be used by *fldiff.py* to produce the report.